civol/HDLRuby/README.md

 bit[8]
 ```

-A vector of multiple types is declared as follows:
+A vector of multiple types, also called tuple, is declared as follows:

 ```ruby
 [<type 0>, <type 1>, ... ]
 ```

-For example the following code declares a vector of a 8-bit, a 16-bit signed and
+For example the following code declares the type of the vectors made of a
-a 16-bit unsigned values:
+8-bit logical, a 16-bit signed and a 16-bit unsigned values:

 ```ruby
 [ bit[8], signed[16], unsigned[16] ]
 ```

-__The structure opertor__ `{}` allows the declaration of a hierarchy made of
+__The structure opertor__ `{}` is used for building hierarchical types made of
-named sub types.
+named subtypes.
 This operator is used as follows:

 ```ruby
 { <name 0>: <type 0>, <name 1>: <type 1>, ... }